 - Document the damages extensively.
 Take plenty of photographs and videos.
 Time and safety considerations permitting, take “before” photographs and video recordings of your property.
 In order to reduce claims payouts, insurance companies routinely allege that some of the damages pre-existed the storm.
 There is no better way to prove that the damages were not pre-existing than to provide your insurer with photographs and video’s that pre-date the storm.
 After the hurricane has passed and it is safe to do so, take “after” photographs of the damages as soon as possible.
 Make sure that there is plenty of lighting so as to ensure that the damages are easily visible.
 Your goal is to clearly show the full scope and extent of the damages to your property.
 If for any reason your claim ends up in court, a judge, jury, or arbitration panel will be carefully reviewing your photographs and videos.
 They will be the ones deciding if you are entitled to be paid for those damages.
 You want to leave no doubt in their minds.
 Grainy, blurry, and/or dark-shadowed photographs or video recordings of the damages are often ignored or given very little credibility if they don’t clearly demonstrate the damages.

 - Email your insurer whenever it is reasonable and possible to do so.
 Emails ensure that there is an exact record of what you and your insurer’s representative actually discussed.
 Insurance company adjusters are trained to always take notes when you speak to them.
 They take down their notes outside of your presence.
 They place their notes into your claim file.
 They do not share their notes with you.
 Their notes are based entirely on their own subjective recollection and interpretation of your conversation.
-It is not uncommon that your insurance company’s version of a conversation that you had with one of its adjusters or representatives is considerably different than how you remember the conversation.
-It is also not uncommon that your insurer will use their adjuster’s notes against you at some point in the future.
+It is not uncommon that your insurance company’s version of an in-person or telephone conversation that you had with one of its adjusters or representatives is considerably different than how you remember the conversation.
+It is also not uncommon that your insurer will attempt to use those same notes against you at some point in the future.
 Emails remove all doubt.

 - Be organized.
 Soon after you file a hurricane claim, more likely than not your insurer will ask you for proof of your damages, proof of any out-of-pocket expenses, plus proof of virtually anything else that could possibly be associated with the hurricane.
 This includes, but is not limited to, invoices, receipts, contracts, lease agreements, emails and correspondence, estimates, reports, copies of checks, photographs, and video recordings.
 Being organized allows you to quickly access items related to your hurricane claim so you are able to respond to your insurer and provide them with requested items in a timely manner.